bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 1. What is the DOM?

 The DOM, or Document Object Model is the structure created by a web browser from an HTML file.
-It allows us to use JavaScript (and other programming languages) to interact with and manipulate the webpage and it's content.
+It allows us to use JavaScript (and other programming languages) to interact with and manipulate the webpage and its content.

 2. What is an event?